-{Ad-Review} Products gifted in an unpaid collaboration.
+{Ad-Review} Contains PR products and affiliate links.
 All opinions are honest, as always.

 I’m so impressed with PHB Ethical Beauty’s Mascara (one of the best I have ever used – conventional mascaras included) and Blusher (highly pigmented and smooth to apply) so I thought I’d try their Loose Mineral Foundation.
 Would it live up to my high expectations?

-Before buying the full size foundation, I ordered some trial sizes from LoveLula, in Fair Rose, and Cream for £4.95 each for 1.5g.
+Before buying the full size foundation, I ordered some trial sizes inย Fair Rose, and Cream.
 Fair Rose was too dark and too pink, and Cream made me look anaemic!
-So I went for PHB Ethical Beauty Loose Mineral Foundation in Fair Beige for £15.95, and it’s a good match.
-It’s a little dark for my pale winter skin, but will be perfect over summer.
+So I went for PHB Ethical Beauty Loose Mineral Foundation in Fair Beigeย for ยฃ15.95,ย and it’sย a good match.
+It’s a little dark for my pale winter skin, but will be perfectย over summer.
 (For reference, I wear Fairly Light in BareMinerals, which is a great match for my skin.)

 I lightly dusted my face with Arrowroot powder and it gave a more matte finish.